 – you should not feel pain in any part of your body, i.e., arms, wrists, fingers, back, neck, and etc. Pain is usually an indication of muscular tension that appears when you are making an effort beyond what your muscles allow, or you are using a bad body posture.
 Fix the posture by sitting straight at the front edge of the chair, without resting your back on the backrest.
 Use a footrest or a guitar rest and keep your shoulders, arms, and wrists relaxed.
 Play the song/ study slower.
 The height of the seat is very important too.
 The taller you are the higher the seat should be, and vice versa.

-If possible, I recommend that you book a private lesson through Skype, from time to time, so that I can help you to get the best result from your study.
-All members have special prices for private lessons of 30 or 60 minutes.
-If you become a regular student, the website membership is free.
+If possible, I recommend that you book a private lesson video conference, from time to time, so that I can help you to get the best result from your study.
+Take a look at prices and packages by clicking here.

-I have organized the lessons in four levels of difficulty: Foundational, Basic, Intermediate, and Advanced.
+I have organized the lessons into four levels: Foundational, Basic, Intermediate, and Advanced.
 On the homepage you find the prerequisites for each of these levels.
 The foundational level, in turn, is divided into three topics: Rhythms, Studies, and Theory.

 I have not put the theory lessons on the map because not every one wants to learn theory.
 Needless to say that I strongly recommend that you study, at least, the first five lessons.
 They deal with basic concepts that can be applied quickly, and I am sure they will help you a lot in your journey.